The Facts About Line 5 and Propane Heating in the Upper Peninsula

 A year-long review of the easement that gave Enbridge permission to operate its pipeline on Great Lakes bottomlands found several incurable infractions.
 Gov. Whitmer revoked the easement in November 2020, giving Enbridge six months' notice to shut down the pipeline on May 12, 2021.

 Enbridge sued the State of Michigan in federal court and has sent a letter defying the shutdown order.
 This section of the pipeline is regulated by Michigan, but Enbridge is trying to make it a federal issue.

-SIGN THE PETITION asking President Biden to support the right of the state and Gov. Whitmer to protect the public trust waters of the Great Lakes.
+SIGN THE PETITION asking President Biden to revoke the presidential permit that allows Line 5 to operate, and do other things to better protect the Great Lakes.

 For years, Enbridge has tried to convince Michiganders that its Line 5 pipeline is critical to Michigan.
 Their main red herring is that U.P. residents will freeze without the propane provided by Line 5.
 This couldn't be further from the truth.
 A Canadian energy expert revealed the truth of who Line 5 serves: it's for Canada, not Michigan.